microsoft/CNTK/bindings/python/doc/layerref.rst

     - ``initial_state`` (default: ``None``): initial state to use in ``Recurrence()`` :ref:`recurrence`
     - ``use_peepholes`` (default: ``False``): use peephole connections in ``LSTM()`` :ref:`lstm`

-Note that at present, it is not possible to set default options on a per-layer type.
-This would, for example, be valuable for the ``pad`` parameter which enables padding in convolution and pooling, but is not always set to the same for these two layer types.
-Per-layer type defaults are planned for the near future.
+The second for allows to set default options on a per-layer type.
+This is, for example, valuable for the ``pad`` parameter which enables padding in convolution and pooling, but is not always set to the same for these two layer types.

 Weight sharing
 ~~~~~~~~~~~~~~